 In 1969, three companies that mutually aspired to modernize the retail industry merged to become "JUSCO."
 This stance of pushing forward with measures to do away with barriers and uniting in order to perform a "merger of hearts" has been carried on at Aeon to this very day.
-Today, Aeon has grown into one of Asia's leading retail corporations whose Group employees number in excess of 440,000.
+Today, Aeon has grown into one of Asia's leading retail corporations whose Group employees number in around 440,000.
 However, at the same time this growth has been taking place, we have struggled with a less than satisfactory degree in the understanding and dissemination of the Aeon Basic Principles, which were established to serve as the basis for all of our actions, and the values and DNA that Aeon has built up over time since its founding.
 We therefore aggressively promote the creation of opportunities for disseminating those values and principles so that Aeon people may come together as a collective whole.

-Administering training in Aeon Code of Conduct

-Ensuring all Aeon people have a proper understanding of the Aeon Basic Principles and the Aeon Code of Conduct, and linking that to the practice of correct action
+Administering training in Aeon Code of Conduct Ensuring all Aeon people have a proper understanding of the Aeon Basic Principles and the Aeon Code of Conduct and linking that to the the Aeon Code of Conduct, and linking that to the practice of correct action